aerinng/collab/README.md

 Additional Features | ‘Groups’ page which users can join communities who have bought similar items | Calculate how much savings you will accumulate during a promotion | ‘Coupons’ page with promotional codes and coupons (stores include FoodPanda, Zalora etc)

 ## Challenges Encountered
 1) We tried to contact stores to obtain their APIs for easy retrieval of promotions data, but there was no response received.
-If we are unable to obtain APIs, we will store the data in our database and fetch the data from there.
+Hence, we will store the data in our database and fetch the data from there.
-2) Authenticating with Google can be quite challenging, hence we will implement this at a later phase, when most of our features are ready.
+2) Authenticating with Google can be quite challenging, hence we will implement this at a later phase during Milestone 3, when most of our features are ready.
+3) Store Promotions page takes a really long loading time or requires a scroll before items can render.
+We will attempt to optimise the loading time of our screens in Milestone 3.
+4) When searching for usernames to create a Chat Room with, user must type in the entire username in order to search for the user.
+We will attempt to implement realtime searching in Milestone 3 if time permits.
+5) Connection to Firebase while running simulator: Quota limits are hit sometimes even though database does not reflect that limit was hit.
+We are not sure why does this happen but so far it is not a big issue as it only affected us a few times.

-## Possible Improvements
+## Possible Enhancements for Milestone 3
-1) Additional option for Google or Facebook authentication when logging in
+1) Additional option for Google authentication when logging in
 2) Filters promotions for stores that are the user’s favourites
+3) For offers listing, when progress bar reached 100%, to include an indicator to show that required minimum amount has been reached
+4) Notifications for chat messages
+5) Allow users to send images and display their avatar icons on chat rooms
+6) Display alert if no username is found when searching for username on Chat page
+7) Optimisation of loading time
+8) Search Bars: Realtime searching from database

 ## System Testing Log
 No. | Issue | Solution | Fixed?